-The trainee(s) may participate in the SOMAH project in a direct or support role, in the categories of PV installation, project design/project engineering, and/or PV commissioning/maintenance.
+The trainee(s) may participate in the SOMAH project in a direct or support role, in the categories of PV installation and/or project design/project engineering.
 The work of the trainee(s) can be on or off the project site, but must be specific to the SOMAH project address.
 The contractor's insurance must cover the job trainee(s), and the contractor agrees to pay the trainee at their entry level or temporary worker wage, or 1.4 times the city minimum wage where the SOMAH project is located, whichever is higher.
-The contractor is required to enter all SOMAH job training opportunities on the SOMAH Job Training Portal, with the exception of projects that begin construction prior to program launch.